-Kristofer Bergstrom is an accomplished taiko performer, composer, and choreographer, known for pushing the tonal possibilities of Japanese drums and for his groundbreaking choreography for slant-style taiko.
-He was a founding member of On Ensemble, formed Los Angeles Taiko Institute alongside Yuta Kato, was 2018 Artist in Residence for the City of Los Angeles, 2019 Asano Taiko US Artist in Residence, and is touring for much of 2019, performing and teaching across the country and in Japan.
+Kristofer Bergstrom is a percussionist, composer, and choreographer, known for pushing the tonal possibilities of Japanese drums and for his groundbreaking choreography for slant-style taiko.
+He was a founding member of On Ensemble, formed Los Angeles Taiko Institute alongside Yuta Kato, was 2018 Artist in Residence for the City of Los Angeles, 2019 Asano Taiko US Artist in Residence, and is currently Grand Vision Foundation Artist in Residence, developing work for stage performance alongside dancer, Minh Nguyen.

 In 1995, at a performance for the new freshman at Stanford University, I saw taiko for the first time.
 I liked the mixture of rhythm and choreography and that both men and women were powerful.
 It didn't occur to me that I could play taiko until my first friend in college, a drummer, turned to me and said, "We should try that."
 I did, and I loved it.